All Congress papers are expected to present unpublished original research never before offered at a national or international conference.

 With the exception of readers' theater and other performances, the Congress Committee will schedule a maximum of eight participants in a session, a presider (or presiders) and seven others (with allowance made for co-authored contributions).

-The Congress Committee strongly discourages multiple submissions and obliges participants to inform organizers when they submit paper proposals to more than one session.
-The committee reserves the right to disallow all participation to those who breach professional courtesy by multiple submissions.
+You are invited to propose one paper for one session.
+The Congress Committee reserves the right to disallow all participation to those who breach professional courtesy by making multiple submissions.